jugglingrose/Taskit/README.md

 ## What is Taskit?

-Web Application for event organizers to delegate tasks to volunteers
+Web Application for event organizers to create events and delegate tasks to volunteers

 ## Why use Taskit?